Control analysis and synthesis for general control-affine systems: Control–affine dynamics with state–dependent and time-varying input matrix

 \emph{(c) Restricted synthesis.} If for some $C_i=C_i(x^0)>0$ one only has $\emptyset\neq\cF(C_i)\subsetneq L^\infty((t_0,T);\R^k)$, then Theorem~\ref{thm:main controllability result nonlinear} ensures that any fixed point $u_i\in\cF(y_i)$ steers $x^0$ to $x^1$, provided~\eqref{eq:self-mapping} is verified.
 Thus, the synthesis produces a family of feasibly controls, but the reachable set $\cR_\Sigma(T,x^0)$ may be a proper subset of $\R^d$; its precise description depends on the estimates involving $|\Phi_{T,t_0}(x^1)-x^0|$ or $|x^1-\Phi_{t_0,T}(x^0)|$ that guarantee~\eqref{eq:self-mapping}. \end{remark}

-Directly checking invertibility of $\cN_i(u)$ is generally difficult, since it depends on the full trajectory $x_u(\cdot)$.
+Directly checking invertibility of $\cN_{\tau_i}(u)$ is generally a difficult task since it depends on the full trajectory $x_u(\cdot)$.
 This motivates the search for structural assumptions under which, for some $C_i>0$, $\cF(C_i)\neq\emptyset$ or coincides with $L^\infty((t_0, T);\R^k)$.
-The first such condition is given in the following.
+The first such condition is presented below.
 The proof is presented in Section~\ref{ss:uniformly invertible B}.

 \begin{proposition} Fix $i\in\{1,2\}$.
 Suppose $d=k$ and there exists a nonzero $b\in L^1((t_0,T);\R_+)$ such that